epatter1/visualizing_college_earnings/README.md

-# visualizing_college_earnings
+# Visualizing Gap in College Degrees between Men and Women
 Visualizing the gender gap across college degrees.
+So far, we mostly focused on the STEM degrees but now we will generate line charts to compare across all degree categories